 For more information about how to import data from a MaxCompute table to Hologres, see Import data from MaxCompute to Hologres by executing SQL statements.

-Some other methods are also available for you to optimize the performance of querying MaxCompute tables in Hologres based on your business requirements.
-These methods include optimizing the query statement, optimizing MaxCompute tables, allocating appropriate resources, and properly set parameters to obtain the optimal query performance.
+Some methods are available for you to optimize the performance of querying MaxCompute tables in Hologres based on your business requirements.
+For example, you can optimize the query statement, optimize MaxCompute tables, allocate appropriate resources, and properly set parameters to obtain the optimal query performance.

 Optimize the query statement